Offering Strength to Single Mothers

 We are dedicated to helping underrepresented single mothers with Metastatic Breast Cancer.

-Our mission is to provide financial assistance and emotional support to underserved single mothers living with Metastatic Breast Cancer, in order to help them have a better quality of life.
+Our mission is to provide financial assistance, patient navigation services and emotional support to underserved single mothers living with Metastatic Breast Cancer, in order to help them have a better quality of life.
 And to provide hope to both mother and child that they do not have to go on this journey alone.

 • Who We Are